jamestalton/typescript-service/README.md

 npm run jest
 ```

 [Jest](https://jestjs.io/) is a JavaScript Testing Framework with a focus on simplicity.
 Using [ts-jest](https://github.com/kulshekhar/ts-jest), jest is configured in the "*jest*" section of [package.json](./package.json).
 Jest is configured to enforce 100% code coverage.
-This is a best practice to ensure either code is tested or marked as not tested and agreed upon in a code review.
+This is a best practice to ensure either code is tested or explicitly marked as not tested.

-Install the [jest plugin](https://marketplace.visualstudio.com/items?itemName=Orta.vscode-jest) for Visual Studio Code which runs the tests while writing the test, giving real-time feedback.
-The plugin also adds a debug link for debugging a test in Visual Studio Code.
+Install the [jest plugin](https://marketplace.visualstudio.com/items?itemName=Orta.vscode-jest) for Visual Studio Code which runs the tests in the editor, giving real-time feedback.
+The plugin also adds a debug link for debugging tests in Visual Studio Code.

 ### Code Linting